-The book was crowdfunded by backers on Kickstarter and Indiegogo in early 2019, and copies are currently only available to those backers.
-The book will be available for general purchase online from early December 2019.
+The book was crowdfunded by backers on Kickstarter and Indiegogo in early 2019, and copies were initially only available to those backers.
+As of January 2020 the book is now available to buy from Amazon.

 That depends on who you believe, since the book has been sent from a shadowy organization known as The Republic, deep inside the secretive Kingdom of States – which you'll learn more about as you solve the pages.
 Or, alternatively, take a look at our credits page.

 Original Kickstarter backers received an additional cryptic letter with their books.
 This was an exclusive item and is no longer available.
 It added extra puzzles, but is not in any way required to solve the book.